Accessibility & WCAG Compliance — Industry Regulations

 Key Points for GDPR & CCPA Data Architecture

-- Right to erasure requires you to actually find and delete all copies of a user's data — including backups, logs, analytics, and third-party systems
+- Right to erasure requires you to actually find and delete all copies of a user's data, including backups, logs, analytics, and third-party systems

-- Consent must be granular, freely given, and withdrawable — a single 'I agree' checkbox is not GDPR-compliant
+- Consent must be granular, freely given, and withdrawable.
+A single 'I agree' checkbox is not GDPR-compliant

 - Data lineage tracking is essential: you cannot delete what you cannot find